All Episodes

 That's okay.

-Uh Actually, it's it's it's a it's a good point.
+Actually, it's a good point.

-Um there was uh well I have to be real careful here.
+There was, well, I have to be real careful here.

-Do you realize you know the old saying success has many fathers and failure is an orphan.
+Do you realize, you know, the old saying, success has many fathers, and failure is an orphan.

-There was uh when I had play No, no, no.
+There was when I had plenty.

-The ones that fired me, uh I don't know that any of them are taking credit for it.
+The ones that fired me, I don't know that any of them are taking credit for it.

-Um the reason why it's a good question is that I only became successful at this when I finally got the chance to do it my way.
+The reason why it's a good question is that I only became successful at this when I finally got the chance to do it my way.

 And it's a performance business.

-And I a lot of people tried to help me over the years, and a lot of people did in a lot of ways.
+And a lot of people tried to help me over the years, and a lot of people did in a lot of ways.

 You just can't.